10398 views

 Read about where is the Vatican church.

-You will also be interested in reading about Basilica of saint Paul outside the walls and about St Peters square.
+You will also be interested in reading about the Basilica of Saint Paul outside the walls and St Peters Square.

 Acts of the Apostles, chapter 12, describes an event known as the liberation of the apostle Peter, in which an angel liberates him from prison.
 Even though the story is briefly mentioned in the scripture, it has inspired several works of art and theological discussions.